- Teaches students:

 - Teaching since:

-Lee Q. is a teacher, conductor, bassoonist, and guitarist with comprehensive experience in music instruction and performance, including full orchestra, concert band/wind ensemble, folk/bluegrass orchestra, chamber ensembles, rock/pep bands, opera and musical theatre.
+Lisa "Lee" Q. is a teacher, conductor, bassoonist, and guitarist with comprehensive experience in music instruction and performance, including full orchestra, concert band/wind ensemble, folk/bluegrass orchestra, chamber ensembles, rock and pep bands, opera and musical theatre.

-Ms. Q. is a conscientious teacher who can provide precision reed adjustments as well as instrument maintenance.
-Ms. Q. has instructed beginning and intermediate bassoonists for many years and knows the shortest and easiest ways to technical and musical proficiency on this notoriously difficult instrument.
+Lee is a conscientious teacher who can direct musical development as well as offer advice on adjustments and recommendations for the best accessories.
+Ms. Q. has instructed beginning and intermediate instrumentalists for many years and knows the shortest and easiest ways to technical and musical proficiency through personal experience.

 Ms. Q. received a Master of Music degree in Instrumental Pedagogy (Belmont University) and graduated from Loyola University New Orleans (Bachelor of Music Education), performing as principal bassoonist for both orchestras.
 Ms. Q. also graduated from the U.S. Armed Forces School of Music and served as a Bassoon Player in the U.S. Army.

-Lee started playing guitar at age 15 and has played guitar and bass in many bands, including on Bourbon Street and in a Saints halftime show at the Superdome.
-She has performed and recorded as a singer-songwriter-guitarist since 2001.
+Lee started playing guitar at age 14 and has played guitar and bass in many eclectic situations, including various French Quarter venues and a Saints halftime show at the Superdome.
+She has recorded and performed live as a singer-songwriter-guitarist since 2001, including ten years of solo sets at the Bluebird Cafe in Nashville.

-Guitar class instruction for DuPont Hadley Middle School (grades 7-8) for Metro Nashville Public Schools “Music Makes Us” program, with curriculum and training provided by Little Kids Rock.
+Guitar class instruction for DuPont Hadley Middle School (grades 7-8) for Metro Nashville Public Schools “Music Makes Us” program, in association with Little Kids Rock.
+Directed two guitar class concert performances and one small group recital.

 Bassoon player and melodic percussion player for 1st Cavalry Division Band; rank E–4 (Specialist).
 Received Army Achievement Medal, Honorable Discharge, and Army Commendation Medal.